-Windows Onscreen Keyboard
+Windows On-Screen Keyboard Settings

 When here, click on Start On-Screen Keyboard.

-You can also access it via Charms > PC Settings > Ease of Access panel.
+In Windows 8.1, you can also access it via Charms > PC Settings > Ease of Access panel.
 Move the slider to turn on On-Screen Keyboard.

-You can also access it when you are on the Sign In screen, when you click on the Ease of Access button.
+Again – you can also access it when you are on the Sign In screen, when you click on the Ease of Access button.

-Once you turn on the onscreen keyboard, you will see the following layout.
+Once you turn on the on-screen keyboard, you will see the following layout.

 Here Fade is one button you may find useful if you need the onscreen keyboard to fade in the background.

 Clicking on the Options key will open its Options box.
-You can see various options here that will help you configure, how your onscreen keyboard should work.
+You can see various options here that will help you configure how your on-screen keyboard should work.

 Here, you will see options like: